 Emacs is a combination text editor and tools collection.
 Many software engineers swear by it.
-It is available for Windows, Macs and Unix/Linux; it is included in most Linux distributions.
+It is available for Windows, Macs and Linux.
 But even if you are not an Emacs aficionado, you may find it to be an excellent way to use PDB.
 You can split Emacs into two windows, one for editing your program and the other for PDB.
 As you step through your code in the second window, you can see yourself progress through the code in the first.

-To get started, say on your file x.py, go to a command window (whatever you have under your operating system), and type either emacs x.py or emacs -nw x.py
+To get started, say on your file x.py, go to a command window (whatever you have under your operating system), and type either emacs x.py Or emacs -nw x.py